 1.3.1.
 Description, drawings and claims

-If the error relates to the drawings, the description or the claims, the request for error correction will be favorably received only if the error is obvious and the correction is obvious (R612-36 CPI).
+If the error relates to the drawings, the description or the claims, the request for correction of errors will be welcomed only if the error is obvious and the correction is obvious (R612-36 CPI).

-No requirement as to the obviousness of the error and its correction is necessary (R612-36 CPI).
+No requirement as to the evidence of the error and its correction is necessary (R612-36 CPI).